kaylakyle/streamilfy-online-video-chat/README.md

 * Find consistent conversation partners.
 * Practice languages in real-world conversations.
 * Build confidence speaking with native speakers.
-* Access engaging platforms focused on language exchange
+* Access engaging platforms focused on language exchange.

 Streamify solves this by creating a social and interactive environment where users can connect, communicate, and learn languages naturally in real time.